 We assist clients with arrest warrants throughout the state, including Los Angeles, Long Beach, San Francisco, San Diego, Ventura, Orange County, San Bernardino and Riverside.

-In this article, our Los Angeles criminal defense attorneys will answer some of the most frequently asked questions regarding issuing, executing, and clearing California arrest warrants.
+In this article, our California criminal defense attorneys will answer some of the most frequently asked questions regarding issuing, executing, and clearing California arrest warrants.
 The questions we will answer include:

 If, after reading this article, you have additional questions, we invite you to contact us.
-Also visit our related pages on California Bench Warrants, California Search Warrants, the Use of Police Informants, and Bail & Release Procedures.
+Also visit our related pages on California Bench Warrants, California Search Warrants and the Use of Police Informants.

 A California arrest warrant authorizes law enforcement officers to arrest and detain you if they suspect you of committing a crime outside of an officer's presence.3